ethersync/ethersync/book/src/first-steps.md

 ### Opening files in Neovim doesn't show a "Client connected" message in the logs of the daemon.

-Make sure that the `ethersync` command is in the `PATH` in the terminal where you run Neovim.
+Make sure that the `teamtype` command is in the `PATH` in the terminal where you run Neovim.